Help Center

 When can I message a host?+

-Messaging opens once a host accepts your request — one thread per request.
+Messaging opens once a host accepts your request, with one thread per request.
 Messages are screened, and anything pushing payment or contact off-platform gets flagged.
 Keep everything on Sharelet so you stay protected.

 What is early access to listings?+

-Sharelet Plus members get about a 6-hour head start on brand-new listings before free members see them — a real edge in fast markets.
-Boosted listings are visible to everyone right away.
+When it's switched on, Sharelet Plus members get a short head start on brand-new listings before free members see them — a real edge in fast markets.
+Boosted listings are always visible to everyone right away.
+(While we're getting started, every listing is visible to everyone the moment it's posted.)

 Viewings & the agreement